kybernetyk/chimperium/Readme.md

 Well, I got a treat for you: This little thingy here combs through Joe "Joe Rogan" Rogan's youtube channel and extracts all the info about each episodes guest.
 And everything is then nicely packed into a single HTML file in a nice table with nice youtube links.
 W00t

+Bonus: MMA episodes are automagically filtered out because no one likes that shit, Joe

 INSTALLATION
 ============